Ixcatepec

-Ixcatepec is a municipality in Veracruz, Mexico.
-It is located in north zone of the State of Veracruz, about 220 km from state capital Xalapa.
+Ixcatepec is a municipality in the Mexican state of Veracruz.
+It is located in the north zone of the state, about 220 km from the state capital Xalapa.
 It has a surface of 229.49 sqkm.
 It is located at 21°14′N 98°00′W.

 The municipality of Ixcatepec is delimited to the north and north-east by Chontla, to the west by Tantoyuca, to the south by Chicontepec de Tejeda and to the south-east by Tepetzintla.